all-natural insect killer spray

 Ticks-are-parasitic

-It’s important to note that tick bites are painless and do not cause itching.
-You may not even know that your dog had a tick bite until the blood-sucker drops off, (potentially) leaving a patch of skin that is inflamed, red, and itchy.
+Tick bites are typically painless and may not cause itching.
+You may not even know your dog was bitten until the tick drops off, often leaving behind a red, inflamed patch of skin.

-Fleas are parasitic blood-sucking insects that know how to jump, having been described as insects that fly with their legs.
-They, like ticks, feed exclusively on the blood of mammals and are also about the size of a sesame seed.
-To the naked eye, they look small, dark, and oval-shaped, with hard shells.
+Fleas are parasitic, blood-feeding insects known for their powerful jumps—often described as "flying with their legs".
+Like ticks, fleas feed exclusively on the blood of mammals and are about the size of a sesame seed.
+To the naked eye, they appear small, dark and oval-shaped, with hard shells.

 fleas-attack-dogs

-If your pooch has fleas, you’ll know it.
-Many dogs are actually allergic to the saliva that a flea transmits each time they bite and they bite frequently - up to 400 times a day!
-Dogs that are allergic to flea bites tend to scratch, lick, and bite themselves more than other dogs and, in doing so, provide the perfect feeding conditions for the flea.
+If your pooch has fleas, you’ll likely know it.
+Many dogs are allergic to the saliva fleas inject each time they bite—and fleas bite a lot, up to 400 times a day!
+Allergic dogs often scratch, lick and bite themselves excessively, creating the ideal conditions for fleas to thrive.

 Available treatments to get rid of pet pests